GSA/digital.gov/_posts/2016-02-05-4-tips-for-analyzing-mobile-traffic-with-dap.md

 In the search bar, type in “mobile.”

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-113-DAP-Analyzing-Mobile-Traffic-Add-Segment-type-Mobile.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-113-DAP-Analyzing-Mobile-Traffic-Add-Segment-type-Mobile.jpg" %}
- and "Mobile Traffic."" %}

 Select the segment that you want to add and click on the blue Apply button of that window pane.
 After applying, you can navigate all of the standard reports focusing specifically on mobile users.